Corey Fisher

-Anthony Guy Corey Fisher (born April 8, 1988) is an American-Georgian professional basketball player who is currently an assistant coach at Wagner College.
+Anthony Guy Corey Fisher (born April 8, 1988) is an American-Georgian former professional basketball player who is currently an assistant coach at Wagner College.
 Fisher played college basketball at Villanova University.

 Early life

 Fisher was born in The Bronx, New York to Corey Wilson and Kiesha Fisher.
 Fisher grew up in the Castle Hill Houses, 14 tall brick buildings located in The Bronx.
 His father lived in a different building in the complex than Corey, his brothers, Ivan and Isaiah; and their mother.

 Fisher has said that he often spent time in the nearby playgrounds playing basketball, and was dubbed a "playground legend" after his 105-point game on August 7, 2010.
 Fisher was named after his uncle, Guy Fisher, ex-drug lord and former owner of the Apollo Theater in Harlem, New York City.

 High school career

 Fisher played high school basketball for St. Patrick High School in Elizabeth, New Jersey, where he was a Parade All-American in 2007.
 St. Patrick was a two-hour commute from his home in The Bronx.